stellameireles/AirbnbRiodeJaneiro/README.md

 It was a rich experience of learning!
 Feel free to collaborate!

-# Acknowledgments
+# Acknowledgements

-The data used in this project was provided by the webpage http://insideairbnb.com/get-the-data.html.
+The datasets were provided by the website http://insideairbnb.com/get-the-data.html